TheComfyChair/redux-scc/readme.md

 ```

 ##### Even more nesting!
-Here's a quick example of what a nested reducer would look like:
+Above we saw how combined reducers would operate, here's a quick example of what a reducer nested inside another reducer would look like:

 ```
 	const exampleStoreChunk2 = buildStoreChunk('example2', {